bernardopacini/ReadTheRecipe/source/pasta/bolognese.rst

 Steps
 -----

-1. Pre-heat a big pot with a heavy bottom on medium heat for 2 minutes.
+1. Preheat a big pot with a heavy bottom on medium heat for 2 minutes.
 2. Add oil and diced onions.
 Stir to coat with oil and salt onions.
 Cook until they are about to turn translucent.
 3. Add diced carrots and celery.
 Cook for another 2 minutes while stirring frequently.
 4. Add meat and break it up as it browns.
 Add some salt and pepper.